Why Work With Us?

 - Direct sale is when a publication wants to use your video for a set period of time, and prices for this will vary depending on where they want to use the video and for how long they would like to keep the video there.

-Ad revenue share is where a website may use your video and put advertising around it to generate revenue.
+For example, if your video is placed on Facebook or a website, payments are typically around £50-£200 for each usage.
+It is important to note that Facebook payments aren't always based on views; if your video doesn’t qualify to be monetised on Facebook, it will be a fixed fee payment.
+The same thing applies if the page chooses to pay a fixed fee instead of a revenue share. - Ad revenue share is where a website may use your video and put advertising around it to generate revenue.
 We will share the collected earnings with you.
 With this you can expect anywhere from a few pennies to £200 per month.
 This is a great way to accumulate earnings over time.
 Additionally, we have monetisation revenue share partners on social media platforms such as Facebook and YouTube, which means your videos can earn north of a few thousand pounds (£) from monetisation.

-Television production teams contact us to help them find the right clips to complete their shows.
+- Television production teams contact us to help them find the right clips to complete their shows.

-Brands and agencies are right at the top of our pricing structure.
-If a brand wants to use your video in their campaign, whether this may be online, on social media or TV, these commercial usages are what we class as big earners.
-Depending on where the campaign is placed and how long the advert will run, it will determine how much you would be paid for the video.
+- Brands and agencies are right at the top of our pricing structure.
+If a brand wants to use your video in their campaign, whether this may be online, on social media or on TV, these commercial usages are what we class as big earners.
+Depending on where the campaign is placed and how long the advert will run, it will determine how much you will be paid for the video.
 The price range for this can be from £100s to over £1000 per sale.

 When will I get paid?

-We aim to get you paid at the beginning of each month provided your video has generated enough revenue.
+We aim to get you paid at the beginning of each month, provided your video has generated enough revenue.

 We currently pay out any earnings as long as there is enough balance to cover any possible payment fees introduced by the payment provider, such as PayPal or Banks.
-These fees are out of our control as these are third party charges.
+These fees are out of our control, as these are third-party charges.

 Why haven't I been paid?

-If you have received sales reports from us and supplied your payment details to us please contact us on royalties@ark.media and our team will be more than happy to assist you with your query.
+If you have received sales reports from us and supplied your payment details to us please contact us at royalties@ark.media and our team will be more than happy to assist you with your query.

 What happens if I don't earn enough to get paid?